redhat-sap/rh_operations/README.md

-# Ansible Collection - sap.operations
+# Ansible Collection - sap.sap_operations

 This collection contains modules and plugins to assist in automating SAP day 2 operations with Ansible.